General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-We shall assume that geometric optics approximation is a valid approximation and electromagnetic signals propagate in vacuum.
-This means that we consider electromagnetic signals with wavelengths much smaller than characteristic wavelength of gravitational waves emitted by the isolated astronomical system and that the speed of light is equal to the speed of propagation of gravitational waves.
-We also neglect all relativistic effects associated with explicit appearance of the curvature tensor of space-time in equations of light propagation.
-In accordance with consideration given in the previous section \ref{goap}, we are allowed to describe electromagnetic signals as massless particles (photons) moving along light-ray geodesics with the initial-boundary condition \cite{cond}
+We have assumed that geometric optics approximation is valid and electromagnetic waves propagate in vacuum.
+We also assume that each electromagnetic wave has a wavelength $\l_{\rm em}$ much smaller than the characteristic wavelength $\l_{\rm gw}$ of gravitational waves emitted by the isolated astronomical system.
+Physical speed of light in vacuum, measured locally, is equal to the speed of propagation of gravitational waves, and is equal to the fundamantal speed $c$ in tangent Minkowski spacetime.
+We have neglected all relativistic effects associated with the curvature tensor of spacetime in equations of light propagation.
+In accordance with the consideration given in previous section \ref{goap}, a kinematic description of propagation of each electromagnetic wave can be given by tracking position of its phase $\varphi$, which is a null hypersurface in spacetime, as a function of time or by following the congruence of light rays that are orthogonal to the phase.
+Quantum electrodynamics tells us that the light rays are tracks of massless particles of the quantized electromagnetic field (photons) which are moving along light-ray geodesics defined by equation (\ref{ff2}).